-- 2. have classes in World Literature and the Arts e.g. Visual Arts, Drama and Music - 3. include classes in English Literature and in a second language, if they are native English speakers - 4. participate in the PSHE programme - 5. participate in a minimum of 3 Activities that include at least one each from the Creativity and Activity categories - 6. participate in special events such as International Days - 7. at the college's discretion have the opportunity to sit the Cambridge IGCSE in English Language, including Speaking Endorsement - 8. at the college's discretion have the opportunity to sit the Pearson/Edexcel IGCSE in Mathematics - 13) Students on all programmes will - 1. have scheduled classes for at least 20 hours/week unless there are special educational needs for a specific student that indicate a lesser load is required - 2. have classes for 35 weeks per year - 3. normally be placed in classes that do not exceed 15 students - 4. be taught in either mixed ability groups or groups that have been set in relation to ability in specific subjects - 5. be set appropriate homework tasks to facilitate learning and its assessment - 6. be required to make appropriate use of ICT for developing, planning and communicating ideas in both classroom and homework activities - 7. have opportunities for individual consultations with teachers - 8. have opportunities for additional support in the acquisition of English (see Annex 2 EAL learners) - 9. have appropriate provision made for them should they have significant learning difficulties or disabilities (see Annex 1 Learning Difficulties) - 10. be prepared for appropriate external assessment - 11. be able to select from a range of Activities that include several related to each of Creativity, Activity and Service as well as other cultural, linguistic and intellectual opportunities - 12. be encouraged to participate in outdoor education opportunities and study visits - 13. have opportunities for appropriate, individual careers and higher education advice (see Annex 3) - 14. have weekly one-to-one meetings with their Personal Tutors e.g. Dyslexia, Dyscalculia, Dysgraphia
+- 3. include classes in English Literature and in a second language, if they are native English speakers - 4. participate in the PSHE programme - 5. participate in a minimum of 3 Activities that include at least one each from the Creativity and Activity categories - 6. participate in special events such as International Days - 7. participate in a group research project and exhibition in trimester 2 - 8. at the college's discretion have the opportunity to sit the Pearson Edexcel IGCSE in English Language - 13) Students on all programmes will - 1. have scheduled classes for at least 20 hours/week unless there are special educational needs for a specific student that indicate a lesser load is required - 2. have classes for 35 weeks per year - 3. normally be placed in classes that do not exceed 15 students - 4. be taught in either mixed ability groups or groups that have been set in relation to ability in specific subjects - 5. be set appropriate homework tasks to facilitate learning and its assessment - 6. be required to make appropriate use of ICT for developing, planning and communicating ideas in both classroom and homework activities - 7. have opportunities for individual consultations with teachers - 8. have opportunities for additional support in the acquisition of English (see Annex 2 EAL learners) - 9. have appropriate provision made for them should they have significant learning difficulties or disabilities (see Annex 1 SEND learners) - 10. be prepared for appropriate external assessment - 11. be able to select from a range of Activities that include several related to each of Creativity, Activity and Service as well as other cultural, linguistic and intellectual opportunities - 12. be encouraged to participate in outdoor education opportunities and study visits - 13. have opportunities for appropriate, individual careers and higher education advice (see Annex 3) - 14. have weekly one-to-one meetings with their Personal Tutors